I have climbed Scafell Pike (highest mountain in England) many times as I posted before.

-I hadn’t been up for a while, the sun appeared so thought it was time I returned for a casual wander up.
+I hadn’t been up for a while, the sun appeared so thought it was time I returned for a casual walk up.
 I took all day about it rather than challenge style.
 Why?
 Because much more beauty is found on the way up or off track than just at the summit.

 My favourite route up is from Seathwaite, nestled in the gorgeous Borrowdale south of Keswick and Derwentwater.
 It offers me my variety, views and wanderings that the straight up steep climb from Wastwater can’t give me as much.

-If you like to stop and look around then keep looking back down… The view over Borrowdale and over to Derwent Water, Keswick and Skiddaw etc gets grander and grander each step.
+The view over Borrowdale and over to Derwent Water, Keswick and Skiddaw etc gets grander and grander each step.
 I have found even in dull days the feeling of awe never recedes.

 From Sty Head at the top of this valley there are options galore.
 Smaller peaks left and right, big wide valley views over each brow.
 Looking out South all the way over to Windermere and even Morecambe Bay, North to Scotland over the Solway Firth and East to see the Pennines rise in between the Helvellyn Range.
 Carry on to the summit of Scafell Pike or wander and wander, this peace is yours to marvel.